Tanana River: History

+On April 23, 2024, a Douglas C-54D operated by Alaska Air Fuel crashed along the banks of the Tanana River, killing both pilots, the only two occupants on board.
+Most fuel on board the aircraft was burned up in the post-crash fire and no cleanup operation was conducted.

 Nenana Ice Classic

 Since the early 1900s, Alaskans have been gambling on when the river would melt.
-Each year, thousands pay $2.50 to guess the exact date and minute the Tanana River ice will go out in Nenana.
+Each year, thousands pay $3.00 to guess the exact date and minute the Tanana River ice will go out in Nenana.
 The Nenana Ice Classic is a fundraiser for local charities and has awarded some large prizes.
 In 2010, after the ice went out on April 29, three lottery winners split a jackpot of $279,030.
 In 2012, the record prize was $350,000.